MLegkovskis/UQCAT/agglomerate/prompt.md

    - Recommendations for further refinement and investigation.

 By following this prompt, you can effectively conduct a comprehensive UQ/SA analysis and generate detailed reports with visualizations.

----

-Feel free to adjust the file paths and any other details specific to your data and model setup.